dbashford/mimosa/README.md

 ## Quick Start

-There is a ton of docs on [the site](http://www.mimosa.io) to get you started, but here's a quick start.
+There are a ton of docs on [the site](http://www.mimosa.io) to get you started, but here's a quick start.

 * Install [node.js](http://nodejs.org/).
 A `.10` version.
 * `npm install -g mimosa`